MicrosoftDocs/xamarin-docs/docs/xamarin-forms/deploy-test/uitest-and-test-cloud.md

 - [Introduction to App Center Test](/appcenter/test-cloud/)
 - [Introduction to UITest](/appcenter/test-cloud/preparing-for-upload/uitest/)

-Once a UITest project has been added to a Xamarin.Forms solution, the steps for writing and and running the tests for a Xamarin.Forms application are the same as for a Xamarin.Android or Xamarin.iOS application.
+Once a UITest project has been added to a Xamarin.Forms solution, the steps for writing and running the tests for a Xamarin.Forms application are the same as for a Xamarin.Android or Xamarin.iOS application.

 ## Requirements